Video Streaming Protocols: 6 Preferred Formats for Professional Broadcasting

 Among others, one common source of confusion in the realm of streaming video relates to the difference between a video protocol and a codec.

 Simply put, the term “codec” refers to video compression technology.
 Logically, different streaming codecs are used for different purposes.
-For example, Apple ProRes is often used for video editing.
+For example, Apple ProRes is among the video codecs often used for video editing.
 H.264, the most common video codec, is widely used for online video.

 As with codec, the term “format” can also be confusing in the context of video streaming protocols.
 In many cases, format simply refers to the container format of a video file.
 Common container formats include .mp4, .m4v and .avi.